jshook/p2_p2_cube/README.md

 ## Motivation

-This project has two main goals:
+This project has 2 main goals:
-1) Build an awesome blinky lights cube that is fun to program and play with.
+1) Learn how to program the P2 Processor in depth by building an awesome blinky lights cube that is fun to program and play with.
 2) Showcase how awesome the Propeller 2 processor is in a very tangible and interactive way.
+The P2 Procssor is a wonderful canvas that is just becoming available to second-wave adopters.
+There is nothing else like it.

 ## Community